NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Black gram (urad) beeans, whole and hulled.

-Vigna mungo is divided into two subspecies.
+Black gram (Vigna mungo) is divided into two subspecies:

-Health benefits of Black gram
+Health Benefits of Black Gram

-Selection and storage
+Selection and Storage

 At home, store dry beans in an air-sealed plastic/metallic bin and keep them in a cool, dry place away from high temperatures and humidity.

-Preparation and serving ideas
+Preparation and Serving ideas

 Here are some serving tips: